This post may contain affiliate links. You can view our affiliate disclosure here.

 Before we go further, you should understand that with these kinds of cheap golf simulators, you’ll get a limited experience.

-What we mean by this is that you may have a device that measures some shot data, simulation software, and maybe a net or mat, but not much more than this.
-Full enclosures, projectors and screens are out of the question.
+What we mean by this is that you may have a device that measures some shot data, simulation software, and maybe a cheap net and mat, but not much more than this.
+Full enclosures, projectors and impact screens are out of the question.

-Having said that, you can still get a decent experience and these simulators can still get the job done in terms of improving your game.
+Having said that, you can still get a decent experience and these simulators can still help improve your game as well as provide entertainment value.

 Our Top Picks For Golf Simulators Under $1000